blockdeep/libro/src/high/Unnecessary_Reads_and_Writes_in_Storage_Access.md

-# Unnecessary Reads and Writes in Storage Access
+# Prevent Unnecessary Reads and Writes in Storage Access

 **Severity**: High